diaoquesang/diaoquesang.github.io/_pages/about.md

 - *2025.04*: &nbsp;🎉🎉 I have reached **100 citations** in my [Google Scholar academic profile](https://scholar.google.com/citations?user=4anytcgAAAAJ&hl=zh-CN)!
 - *2025.04*: &nbsp;🎉🎉 I was invited to be a **Reviewer** for [ACM MM 2025](https://acmmm2025.org/)!
 - *2025.02*: &nbsp;🎉🎉 Our new paper for [IEEE ISBI 2025](https://biomedicalimaging.org/2025) was selected for **Oral Presentation**!
+- *2025.01*: &nbsp;🎉🎉 Our paper for [Computers in Biology and Medicine](https://www.sciencedirect.com/journal/computers-in-biology-and-medicine) was selected for **ESI Top 1% Highly Cited Paper**!
 - *2025.01*: &nbsp;🎉🎉 Our new paper for [IEEE ISBI 2025](https://biomedicalimaging.org/2025) was **Accepted**!
 - *2024.12*: &nbsp;🎉🎉 We won the **International Bronze Medal** in the [China International College Students' Innovation Competition 2024](https://pilcchina.org/home)!
 - *2024.11*: &nbsp;🎉🎉 We won the **National Second Prize** in the [1st ICT Industry-Teaching Integration Innovation Competition](https://gxict.bupt.edu.cn)!